-Table 2.3 summarises the above-mentioned approaches, specifying the data used to extract the errors (Data), the type of the content word combinations (Focus), the data used to assess the correctness of the word combinations $(Reference\ corpora)$, whether these approaches undertook error detection, correction, or both (Detection/Correction), how the possible corrections were found (Alternatives), and finally, the results that were reported (Results).
-The table shows that the approaches used different datasets and evaluation techniques which complicates direct comparison of the results.
+to assess the correctness of the word combinations (Reference corpora), whether these approaches addressed error detection, correction, or both (Detection/Correction), how the possible corrections were found (Alternatives), and finally, the results that were reported (Results).
+Table 2.3 shows that the approaches used different datasets and evaluation techniques which complicates direct comparison of the results.

-2.4 Semantic Models
+2.4 Semantic models